 Wade gently whistled to Charger to step forward a little more briskly, and his steed responded perfectly.
 He was a good horse.
 Battle-hardened and worth every penny.

-Around Wade, the steep wooded hills of southern Missouri rose to where they would edge onto Arkansas Territory.
-It was lush and green, with creeks running every which way around here.
-Wade had been thinking that even the air changed as soon as he rode into Barry County.

-Home.
-Finally.

-“Howdi!”
+“Howdy!”
 Wade lifted his chin and his hand, waving at the group of riders, as he made his way past them.
-They were still too small to see their faces, but he made sure that they could see his longman rifle by his side.
+They were still too small for him to see their faces, but he made sure that they could see his long rifle by his side.

 And I know how to use it, too.

-Perhaps it was his soldier instincts that told him to keep them in view, or maybe it was older, earlier instincts he learned at his father’s knee, and later; as a lawman himself.
+Perhaps it was his soldier instincts that told him to keep them in view, or maybe it was older, earlier instincts he learned at his father’s knee—and later as a lawman himself.

 Either way, a good, strong shout was enough to tell them he wasn’t afraid of nobody.
 Not after what he had seen.